jannis-baum/git.zsh-dotfiles/README.md

 ### Requirements

-To use these all features, you need to have the following tools installed and in your `$PATH`.
+To use all features, you need to have the following tools installed and in your `$PATH`.

 - `git`, of course
 - [`fzf`](https://github.com/junegunn/fzf)